alessio94/easyjet-leptons-met/README.md

 To make some exploratory pileup and invariant mass plots, as well as getting a tree of variables, run with the example runconfig hh4b-analysis/HH4bAnalysis/share/RunConfig.yaml.:

 ```
-easyjet-ntupler data.myinputfile.DAOD_PHYS.pool.root --runConfig [path-to-runconfig] --evtMax 10 --outFile analysis-variables.root
+easyjet-ntupler data.myinputfile.DAOD_PHYS.pool.root --run-config [path-to-runconfig] --evtMax 10 --out-file analysis-variables.root
 ```
->Your build also installs this one into the build area so you can also do --runConfig ${HH4bAnalysis_DIR}/data/HH4bAnalysis/RunConfig.yaml
+>Your build also installs this one into the build area so you can also do --run-config ${HH4bAnalysis_DIR}/data/HH4bAnalysis/RunConfig.yaml
 Feel free to increase the number of events, though beware of how many events may be in your file in case it takes a long time.
 You should find a new ROOT files, `analysis-variables.root`.